teoptl/Cat-Photo-App/README.md

 # CatPhotoApp
-Learn HTML by Building a Cat Photo App
+<strong>Learn HTML by Building a Cat Photo App with https://www.freecodecamp.org/</strong>

 HTML tags give a webpage its structure.
 You can use HTML tags to add photos, buttons, and other elements to your webpage.